DEANA L. WEIBEL, PH.D., GRAND VALLEY STATE UNIVERSITY

 Work and Life

-I live in Michigan with my amazing husband, legendary son, and two great cats.
-I love travel, animals, and genealogy.
+In addition to English, I speak fluent French, conversational Spanish, and a bit of Italian and Portuguese.
+I live in Michigan with my amazing husband, legendary son, and two excellent cats.
+I love travel, animals, genealogy, and the feeling of standing somewhere that makes me look up.

 Picture